-We provide furniture repair services to residential and commercial clients located in Illinois, Indiana and Wisconsin areas.
+We provide furniture repair services to residential and commercial clients located in Illinois (Chicago & Suburbs), Southwest Indiana, and South/Southwest Wisconsin areas.
 We service many zip codes within these states.

 To provide convenience to our customers and to operate as efficiently as possible, we always try to accommodate estimate requests via e-mail.
 Many times, we can provide estimates by looking at photos.
-These estimates can you give you a “ball park” idea as to repair cost.
-All such requests are responded to within 24 hours or less (weekdays & weekends).
-You may submit your request online through our Request a Quote form or e-mail us at [email protected]
+These estimates can give you a “ballpark” idea as to the repair cost.
+All such requests are responded to within 24 hours or less (Monday-Saturday).
+You may submit your request online through our Request an Estimate form or e-mail us at [email protected]

 In order to provide estimates via e-mail, we need the following: